Stewmath/stewmath.github.io/_posts/2018-03-03-breaking-secrets-in-ages-seasons.md

 }
 ```

+If the encoded GameID is zero, the secret is valid on all files.
+It seems pretty obvious
-It seems pretty obvious that they explicitly wanted these secrets to work all the time.
+that they explicitly wanted these secrets to work all the time.
+Maybe they forgot to
-Maybe they forgot to disable this before shipping.
+disable this before shipping.

 It's normally impossible for the GameID to be zero in a secret; zero means
 "uninitialized", so if the GameID is zero, the game will assign a random number to it